Berklee will host a three-day symposium in honor of Ray Charles this weekend, to conclude on what would have been the music legend’s 82nd birthday.

-Midón said he looks forward to exploring the life of the multi-faceted, pioneering artist and wants to “really make it fun and fresh” at the event, which closes on what would have been Charles’ 82nd birthday.
+Midón said he looks forward to exploring the life of the multi-faceted, pioneering artist and wants to “really make it fun and fresh” at the tribute, which closes on what would have been Charles’ 82nd birthday.

 “He was able to combine different genres of music,” said Midon.
 “He was comfortable in a big band, solo, and in any kind of setting.”

 Matt Glaser, artistic director of the American Roots Music Program, described the symposium as an artistic and academic conference that will study Charles’ singular genius and his contributions to American music through a mix of panel discussions, individual presentations and concerts.

 The conference will explore a wide array of topics, from Charles’s singing, piano-playing and arranging to his business savvy, his blindness and the relationship between jazz, blues, gospel, and country music.